 Follow these few simple checks to keep you and others safe:

-• Know the six main symptoms of carbon monoxide poisoning: headaches, dizziness, breathlessness, nausea, collapse, and loss of consciousness.
-From 1 October 2022, all landlords must install carbon monoxide alarms in any rooms with a fixed combustion appliance such as gas heaters/fires and boilers excluding gas cookers.
+- Know the six main symptoms of carbon monoxide poisoning.
+This is headaches, dizziness, breathlessness, nausea, collapse, and loss of consciousness.
+From 1 October 2022, all landlords must install carbon monoxide alarms.
+These should be in any rooms with a fixed combustion appliance such as gas heaters/fires and boilers excluding gas cookers.

-• Get your own gas appliances checked annually: your landlord is not responsible for gas appliances that you own.
+- Get your own gas appliances checked annually.
+Your landlord isn't responsible for gas appliances that you own.
 You should arrange for these to be safety-checked once a year and serviced regularly by a Gas Safe registered engineer.

-• Check the engineer is qualified for the type of gas they are checking: eg natural gas, domestic boiler.
+- Check the engineer is qualified for the type of gas they are checking.
+This includes natural gas, domestic boiler.
 You can find these details on the back of their Gas Safe ID card and the Gas Safe Register website.

 For gas safety advice and to find or check an engineer visit the Gas Safe Register website.